FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 > __[Zhou 2023]__ The ``\mathrm{SO}(5)`` deconfined phase transition under the fuzzy sphere microscope: approximate conformal symmetry, pseudo-criticality, and operator spectrum, Zheng Zhou, Liangdong Hu, Wei Zhu, and Yin-Chen He, [arXiv:2306.16435](https://arxiv.org/abs/2306.16435), [Phys.
 Rev. X __14__, 021044 (2024)](https://doi.org/10.1103/PhysRevX.14.021044).

 The first theory besides Ising CFT to which fuzzy sphere is applied is the $\mathrm{SO}(5)$ deconfined quantum critical point (DQCP).
 Deconfined quantum critical point (DQCP) is one of the pioneering example of phase transitions beyond Landau paradigm.
 It has led to numerous theoretical surprises including the emergent $\mathrm{SO}(5)$ symmetry and the duality between interacting theories.
 Despite extensive studies over the past two decades, its nature remains controversial.
 Numerical simulations have shown no signal of discontinuity, but abnormal scaling behaviors have been observed.
-A plausible proposal to reconcile the tension is that DQCP is pseudocritical, _i.e._, a weakly first-order phase transition that has approximate critical behaviour, and is controlled by a pair of complex fixed points very close to the pseudocritical region.
+A plausible proposal to reconcile the tension is that DQCP is pseudocritical, _i. e._, a weakly first-order phase transition that has approximate critical behaviour, and is controlled by a pair of complex fixed points very close to the pseudocritical region.

 The DQCP can be conveniently studied on the fuzzy sphere by constructing a non-linear sigma model (NLσM) on target space $S^4$ with a level-1 topological Wess-Zumino-Witten (WZW) term, which serves as a dual description of the DQCP with an exact $\mathrm{SO}(5)$ symmetry.
 The idea is to construct a four-flavour model with global symmetry $\mathrm{Sp}(2)/\mathbb{Z}_2=\mathrm{SO}(5)$ ($\mathbb{Z}_2$ means to gauge the pseudoreal representations).
 At half-filling, it can be described by a NLσM on the Grassmannian $\tfrac{\mathrm{Sp}(2)}{\mathrm{Sp}(1)\times\mathrm{Sp}(1)}\cong S^4$ and the WZW level can be matched.
 This work provides evidence that the DQCP exhibits approximate conformal symmetry.
 This work has identified 19 conformal primaries and their 82 descendants.
 Furthermore, by examining the renormalisation group flow of the lowest symmetry singlet, this work demonstrates that the DQCP is more likely pseudo-critical, with the approximate conformal symmetry plausibly emerging from nearby complex fixed points.